IanPatrickHughes/Mini-Pusher/README.markdown

 -----------------------
 Yeah, there are a ton of options out there that minimize and/or combine and version really well.
 However, most seem to only target a single webserver.
 If you deploy the code to servers behind a balancer some frameworks that operate at runtime create a new version id which would cause the content to be re-cached if the user was bounced to a different machine.

-Additionally, while it might be a better practice to set up CloudFront in a Pull scenario to an origin machine instead of an S3 bucket, my situation (already using S3 for redundant storage) it didn’t make sense.
+Additionally, while it might be a better practice to set up CloudFront in a Pull scenario to an origin machine instead of an S3 bucket, my situation (already using S3 for redundant storage) it did not make sense.
-So, like many programming projects: I did this out of personally necessity.
+So, like many programming projects: I did this out of personal necessity.

 What Do You Need to Run This?
 -----------------------------